matze2402/DCAT-ap-as-LinkML-template/Readme_text.md

 To modify this schema, just modify the CSV files of the respective classes.
 The readme should update the Diagramm via a GitHub action itself.

+This text will prove that Matthias Gacka did it!!!!!!!!!!

+wonderful